nexusformat/definitions/manual/source/classes/contributed_definitions/mpes-structure.rst

 #######################

 :ref:`NXmpes`:
-   A general application definition with minimalistic metadata requirements, apt to describe all photemission experiments.
+   A general application definition with minimalistic metadata requirements, apt to describe all photoemission experiments.

     :ref:`NXmpes_arpes`:
        An application definition for angle-resolved photoemission spectroscopy (ARPES) experiments.